HealthSamurai/helm-charts/termbox/PREREQUISITES.md

 GRANT ALL PRIVILEGES ON DATABASE termbox TO termbox;
 ```

-termbox applies its own schema migrations on boot.
+Termbox applies its own schema migrations on boot.

 ## 2. License